Bill Brown (sportscaster): Notable Calls

-June 28, 2007 – Brown was the play-by-play announcer for Craig Biggio's 3000th hit game in the 2007 Houston Astros season for the now defunct Fox Sports Houston, where Craig Biggio got his 3000th hit in the bottom of the 7th inning to tie the game at four.LINE DRIVE, RIGHT CENTER FIELD!
+June 28, 2007 – Brown was the play-by-play announcer for Craig Biggio's 3000th hit game in the 2007 Houston Astros season for the now defunct Fox Sports Houston, where Craig Biggio got his 3,000th hit in the bottom of the 7th inning to tie the game at four.LINE DRIVE, RIGHT CENTER FIELD!
 THAT'S NUMBER 3000!
-AND HE DRIVES IN A RUN, AND HE'S GOING FOR SECOND, TAVERAS WITH THE THROW... he's out, but that's 3000 hits for Craig Biggio.June 28, 2007– Brown also called Carlos Lee's game-winning grand slam in the bottom of the 11th inning.
+AND HE DRIVES IN A RUN, AND HE'S GOING FOR SECOND, TAVERAS WITH THE THROW... he's out, but that's 3,000 hits for Craig Biggio.
+It ties the ballgame.
+He arrived 20 years from Smithtown, New York with Texas-sized dreams, and now as he's mobbed by his teammates, those dreams have become reality.June 28, 2007– Brown also called Carlos Lee's game-winning grand slam in the bottom of the 11th inning.
 Brown's call of the home run:Fly ball, Left Field!
 THIS COULD BE A GAME-WINNING GRAND SLAM!
 AND CARLOS LEE HAS...
 DONE IT!!!
 AN UNBELIEVABLE NIGHT IN HOUSTON, TEXAS!
 Carlos Lee with his second walk-off homer of the season..
-August 21, 2015– Brown called Mike Fiers' no hitter on August 21, 2015.133 pitches, well beyond the point most starting pitchers are in the game these days.
+August 21, 2015– Brown called Mike Fiers' no hitter on August 21, 2015.133 pitches, well beyond the point most starting pitchers are still in the game these days.
 AND HE GOT IT!!
-A NO-HITTER FOR MIKE FIERS!!!May 2, 2017– Brown replaced current Astros play-by-play announcer Todd Kalas due to Kalas' mother passing away.
+A NO-HITTER FOR MIKE FIERS!!!May 2, 2017– Brown replaced current Astros play-by-play announcer Todd Kalas due to Kalas' mother dying.
 He was calling the Astros-Rangers game when Marwin Gonzalez hit a go-ahead grand slam off Keone Kela.Deep drive, Right Field!
 This is gonna soar but will it be fair?!!
 MARWIN GONZALEZ HAS HIT A GRAND SLAM!!!!
 And the late inning magic continues at Minute Maid Park, a grand slam by Marwin Gonzalez.
 And with two outs, on a 2-1 pitch here in the bottom of the 8th inning, the Astros have taken their first lead of the game.